Pokemon-PythonRed/Pokemon-PythonRed/README.md

 This also installs `pip`, the package installer for `Python`, which is required in the next step.

 ##### 2. Installing Dependencies
-Open `Command Prompt` or `Windows PowerShell` and _individually_ run any below commands:
+Open a Shell Terminal and _individually_ run any below commands:

 ```
 pip install playsound
 ```

-(More commands will be added above as they are needed)
+###### (More commands will be added above as they are needed)

+If it all runs smoothly with no errors, continue to the next step.

 ##### 3. Installing 7-zip
 `Pokémon PythonRed` is released as an SFX '.exe' file, which requires 7-zip to open.
 Work/school computers can already have `7-zip` installed, but if not, the latest version can be found [here](https://7-zip.org "7-zip Latest").